 The film is all about furthering metaphysical philosophy and paradoxes that are abundant in life but are very difficult to deal with in reality.

-As such, it seems the larger intent of Ship of Theseus is to truly impact its viewers, and what the audience goes through as the film progresses is truly where the spirit of the film lies.
+As such, it seems the larger intent of Ship of Theseus is to truly impact its viewers, and the mental changes that the audience goes through as the story progresses is truly where the spirit of the film lies.

 Barring special circumstances, the one thing that will largely impact you after watching Ship of Theseus is its ideology and how it either aligns with — or contradicts — your own.

-The story’s emotional depth allows you, the viewer, to undergo a philosophical metamorphosis as each scene bleeds into the next.
+The story’s emotional depth allows you, as the viewer, to undergo a philosophical metamorphosis from the comfort of (wherever you’re watchnig this film).
 Difficult thoughts and ideas compound, and towards the end, you’re left wondering about your own philosophy, your own worldviews, and your own reality.

 Pay attention to how your thoughts evolve once you’re done watching this film.